tundish/blue_monday_78/justin_19780116_fired/sorrows.rst

 [BARMAN]_

     Very much a patriot, is Vic.
-Of the old scheool variety.
+Of the old school variety.
 And some of his circle can be a bit...

 [HIPSTER]_